Homemade Vermouth recipe Closely Resembling Martini

 Millions of people all over the world enjoy vermouth.
 Even if you’d think that you haven’t heard about such alcoholic drink, you’d be wrong because the legendary martini is also vermouth.
 We’ll go over a recipe for a homemade martini from wine, herbs, alcohol, and sugar.
 This imitation is very close to the original.

-Vermouth technology.
-All vermouths are made following the same method.
-Frist, the herbs are infused with alcohol (usually grape alcohol) for about a week.
+All Vermouths are made following the same method.
+First, the herbs are infused with alcohol (usually grape alcohol) for about a week.
 The obtained essence is filtered and mixed with a prefabricated wine (cleared and aged).
 Then sugar or syrup is added.
 Sometimes pure alcohol is used instead of sugar in order to increase martini’s ABV.
 After this, vermouth is heated to a high temperature, cooled down, filtered, and bottled.
 The last step is aging.

 The same technology allows producers all over the world make vermouth with a unique taste.
 It’s all about the ingredients and herbs proportions.
 Some recipes use more than 200 types of herbs.
 The list of herbs used for a homemade martini is much more humble, but by experimenting with the ingredients and their quantity you’ll be able to create your own unique vermouth.
 Just don’t forget to include wormwood—it’s the cornerstone of each vermouth.